 Why I'm not reading them?
 I've been reading a book I checked out from the library called The End of Poverty by Jeffrey Sachs.

-And now I tag everyone reading this because almost everyone who reads my journal is like this, and y'all love it!
+01. The Grace of Christ and the Grace of God in Augustine of Hippo: Christocentrism or Theocentrism by Basil Studer (A "recommended book" for Barnes' Augustine seminar I never got to.)And now I tag everyone reading this because almost everyone who reads my journal is like this, and y'all love it!
 Confess!
 Impress us!
 Whaddaya got?

 02. The Ghost of Dibble Hollow by May Nickerson Wallace (At least, I haven't read it since I was a kid and since getting our old copy back from my cousins so the nieces could read it someday.
 Total classic.)

 03. Julius II: The Warrior Pope by Christine Shaw.
 (I was totally hyped to read this – I confess I loved Rex Harrison as him in the movie version of The Agony and the Ecstacy – over Christmas Break 2004, but between being really sick and then all the stuff leading up to Kevin and Frannie's wedding, never made it past the first chapter.)

 04. Fundamental Theology by Gerald O'Collins, S.J.
 (He's here holding the Wade Chair this semester, and I can't afford the time to sit in on his seminar!
 I just looted this one from Fahey's cast-offs upon retiring.)